flo-compbio/genometools/README.rst

 GenomeTools
 ===========

-This is a collection of scripts and functions for working with genomic data.
+GenomeTools is a collection of Python scripts and functions for working with genomic data.

 Installation
 ------------